soverenio/docs/docs/administration/managing-users.md

 ### Configuring the domain

-Specify the **Email Domain** to be authenticated through SSO.
+Specify the **Email domain** to be authenticated through SSO.
 You can add multiple domains.
 For example, if you specify `your-domain.io`, all users with an email address in the format `user@your-domain.io` will be authenticated by your IdP through SSO.

 !!! warning "Personal login credentials will no longer work for users subject to single sign-on"